-The Glen Arbor Arts Center has the uniquely important role as a multidimensional cultural center for a small, vibrant community in northern Michigan.
-In its setting, between a nature preserve and the commercial center of the town, the facility supports a plethora of use groups, ranging from art classes for school-age children, performing arts, lectures, gallery exhibitions, and artist residency programs.
-Its success and strong donor support prompted the expansion of the facility, and services, starting in 2014
+In its setting, between a nature preserve and the center of the town, the facility supports a plethora of user groups, ranging from children’s art classes, performing arts, lectures, gallery exhibitions, and artist residency programs.
+Its success and strong donor support prompted the expansion of the facility.

 Through a carefully staged series of ecological, legal, and planning projects, a southern building addition became the focus for the expansion.
 The challenge was to honor the quaint but unconventional architecture of the existing building to create a new, productive synthesis of form that remained vernacular, but responsive to the complexity of use.